End Behavior Of Log Functions

 Exploring End Behavior: As x Approaches Infinity

 The end behavior of a logarithmic function as x approaches positive infinity (+∞) is a key characteristic.
-Regardless of the base (b > 1), the function will always increase, but at a decreasing rate.
-This means the function grows without bound (it tends towards infinity), but its rate of growth slows down as x gets larger.
+That said, regardless of the base (b > 1), the function will always increase, but at a decreasing rate.
+Because of that, this means the function grows without bound (it tends towards infinity), but its rate of growth slows down as x gets larger.
 This is because logarithmic functions are concave functions.

 Visualizing the Behavior: Imagine plotting the graph of a logarithmic function like y = log₂(x).
 As you move further along the x-axis towards positive infinity, the y-values increase, but the vertical distance between consecutive x-values becomes smaller and smaller.
 The graph gets flatter as it moves to the right.